Modern Slavery Statement 2022

-The Accord Group purchases medicines, pharmaceutical ingredients and componentry from third party suppliers.
+Accord Healthcare EMENA purchases medicines, pharmaceutical ingredients and componentry from third party suppliers.

-Whilst the Accord Group neither requires annual certifications nor conducts formal on-site audits of all its’ supplier relationships, we do conduct new supplier due diligence via a Know Your Business Partner process which includes assessment of the supplier’s modern slavery position, a review of publicly available news related to legal and ethical practices/ violations and a questionnaire requesting more detailed information about the suppliers’ operations and key employees.
-The Accord Group also offers training support for partners without established compliance frameworks in place.
+Whilst Accord Healthcare EMENA neither requires annual certifications nor conducts formal on-site audits of all its’ supplier relationships, we do conduct new supplier due diligence via a Know Your Business Partner process which includes assessment of the supplier’s modern slavery position, where they are required to publish one by law, a review of publicly available news related to legal and ethical practices/ violations and a questionnaire requesting more detailed information about the suppliers’ operations and key employees.
+Accord Healthcare EMENA also offers training support for partners without established compliance frameworks in place.

-The Accord Group ensures its’ supply contracts contain provisions by which suppliers agree to comply with all laws related to their performance under those agreements and conducts on-site visits of its’ primary suppliers from time to time to review and discuss contract and quality performance.
+Accord Healthcare EMENA ensures its’ supply contracts contain provisions by which suppliers agree to comply with all laws related to their performance under those agreements and conducts on-site visits of its’ primary suppliers from time to time to review and discuss contract and quality performance.

-The Accord Group’s aspiration is to select and work with suppliers who embrace and comply with the principles of our code and conduct within their business and that of their suppliers.
-Accord Healthcare are targeting SMETA supplier audits for its key suppliers by 2023 to ensure continued development of our suppliers respect of workers.
+Accord Healthcare EMENA’s aspiration is to select and work with suppliers who embrace and comply with the principles of our code and conduct within their business and that of their suppliers.
+We are targeting SMETA supplier audits for our key suppliers by 2023 to ensure continued development of our suppliers respect of workers.

 Our ongoing approach

-Our Demand teams work closely with the Compliance and EHS functions to ensure that our suppliers and third party contractors not only have a clear expectation of what is required, but also why it is required.
-Together they ensure that processes being followed by the Demand teams and both rigorous and robust and in line with acknowledged best practices.
+Our Supply teams work closely with the Compliance and EHS functions to ensure that our suppliers and third-party contractors not only have a clear expectation of what is required, but also why it is required.
+Together they ensure that processes being followed by the relevant teams and both rigorous and robust and in line with acknowledged best practices.